-- Smug Snake: At the end of the day, they are no more than a bunch of petty bullies who only managed to thrive in the Tournament due cheating and sabotaging other participants.
-This is clear when Flare was nearly defeated by Lucy (she only won due Obra's interference), and especially when Laxus alone utterly defeats all of the top members of the Guild (including Ivan) without sweating.
+- Smug Snake: At the end of the day, they are no more than a bunch of petty bullies who only manage to thrive in the Grand Magic Games due by cheating and sabotaging other participants.
+This is clear when Flare is nearly defeated by Lucy without (she only wins due to Obra's interference), and especially when Laxus alone utterly defeats all of the top members of the guild (including Ivan) without sweating.

 - Spell My Name with an "S": Uniquely, the guild's name is written out as "Raven's Tail" in the anime and Animax dub.

 - Villainy-Free Villain: Despite being massive Jerkasses who personally hurt and humiliate Fairy Tail during the Grand Magic Games, Raven Tail doesn't necessarily do anything illegal.
 Flare states after they're disbarred from the games that the worst they ever did was break the tournament's rules, and are able to walk free by the day's end.